-3 internally assessed units and 3 external exams relationship building in health
+3 internally assessed units and 3 external exams over 2 years.
+Exams and coursework in January and May.

-Each unit is graded at a Pass.
-Merit or Distinction.
+Each unit is graded at a Pass, Merit or Distinction.
 Points from each unit are combined for the overall grade.

-Please note this course is one year only in the first instance.
-Only upon successful completion of the first year, will students be invited to complete the second-vear aualification.
+Please note this course is one vear only in the first instance.
+Only upon successful completion of the first year, will students be invited to complete the second-year qualification.